yoismail/portfolio/README.md

 ---

-### 🛒 AliExpress Laptop ETL — Live Web Scraping Pipeline
+### 🛒 AliExpress Laptop ETL: Live Web Scraping Pipeline

 A production-style scraping pipeline that walks 60 pages of AliExpress laptop listings, enriches with discount metrics and price bands, and appends only new records to PostgreSQL.